kunai-consulting/vitest-browser-qwik/README.md

 # Vitest Browser Qwik

 A modern testing setup demonstrating browser-based testing for Qwik components using Vitest.
-This project showcases how to effectively test Qwik components with both Client-Side Rendering (CSR) and Server-Side Rendering (SSR), making it perfect for testing complex UI behaviors and SSR scenarios.
+This project showcases how to effectively test Qwik components with both Client-Side Rendering (CSR) and Server-Side Rendering (SSR), making it perfect for testing complex UI behaviors across environments.

 ## Getting Started